pattern

 China

-The US is taking a whole-government approach to addressing the human rights violations occurring in the Xinjiang Uyghur Autonomous Region with respect to the Uyghur and other ethnic minorities.
-While diplomatic channels remain open, the US Government and Congress have taken several actions to prevent the importation of goods that may be made in whole or in part using forced labor in accordance with Section 307 of the Tariff Act of 1930.
+The US is taking a whole-of-government approach to addressing human rights violations in China's Xinjiang Uyghur Autonomous Region with respect to Uyghur and other ethnic minorities.
+The U.S. government and Congress have taken several actions to prevent the importation of goods that may be made in whole or in part using forced labor in the XUAR in accordance with Section 307 of the Tariff Act of 1930.

 Uyghur Forced Labor Prevention Act